 Other Auburn University funding opportunities may be found through the Alabama Agriculture Experimental Station and the Office of Vice President for Research and Economic Development Intramural Grants Program.

-We invite you to learn more about these funding opportunities through our website or by contacting Dr. Daowei Zhang, School of Forestry and Wildlife Sciences, 334-844-1067, firstname.lastname@example.org.
+We invite you to learn more about these funding opportunities through our website or by contacting Dr. Daowei Zhang, College of Forestry, Wildlife and Environment, 334-844-1067, firstname.lastname@example.org.

 The earnings from the endowment provide sustained funding to support a professorship, graduate student fellowships and stipends, travel, equipment, or other current needs of the Institute in the area of natural resource development and conservation.